pgunn78/Engineering_4_Notebook/README.md

 save using the ctrl O and exit using ctrl X run the code with the bash command

+#### comments
+there similar ports on the side of the raspberry pi for power and monitor output which we breifly confused but it didn't damage the pi and was eaily fixed by switching the wires

 ## Hello Python
 Open up Python using Thonny or Python 3 comment "written by Zane & Paxton" and "Dice Roller" at the top using #